 Although the Italianate style was the most common architectural style for downtown commercial buildings in the second half of the nineteenth century, this building is unique as one of only three intact Italianate commercial buildings in downtown Omemee, and one of its oldest surviving commercial buildings.
 Omemee developed a robust and built up throughout the midnineteenth century, as can be seen in the 1881 fire insure plan, but the village suffered a series of three devastating fires in 1890, 1891 and 1892 that destroyed most of the buildings in the downtown core.
 There are five commercial buildings surviving in downtown Omemee that predate this fire, including the subject property.
-The others are 30-32 King Street East and 34-36 King Street East on the south side of King Street East between George and Colborne Streets and 25 and 45 King Street East on the north side of King Street East, east of George Street.
+The others are 24-26 King Street East and 30-32 King Street East on the south side of King Street East between George and Colborne Streets and 25 and 45 King Street East on the north side of King Street East, east of George Street.
 46 King Street, now the Legion, also predates the fire but was originally constructed as a substantial industrial foundry, not as a commercial property.
-30-32 King Street East and 45 King Street East are believed to be the oldest of this set of buildings, although their dates of construction are not known.
+30-32 King Street East and 45 King Street East are believed to be the oldest of this set of buildings, although their dates of construction are not known; 30-32 King Street East is the predecessor location of Beatty's General Store which moved into the subject property in 1863.
+However, the subject property is the largest of these properties, not including 46 King Street, at three storeys in height with two bays.
 As one of the survivors of this period, it provides insight into Omemee's downtown streetscape prior to 1890 at the height of its nineteenth century development.